RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-28-an-environment-of-respect-2nd-iteration.markdown

 I am grateful to everyone who took the time to share their thoughts.

 ###Verbose and Draconian?
-No.
+Not Here.
 Some of the advice seemed to point toward a more verbose and draconian code of conduct, like the ones suggested by a few people last week.
 Not good.
-If we have a code, it can't have a threatening tone.
+If we have a code, it's better to avoid the threatening tone.
 WindyCityRails is a community of colleagues who treat each other with respect.
 Colleagues don't threaten each other.

 Fortunately, one member of our team found a code that works.
 Every member of the community is treated like an independent-thinking adult who respects the rights of others.
 The rules are clear, and the threatening tone is gone.